JacobPayne04/RideSafe-FrontEnd/Frontend/client/Outline.md

 #### Driver Stripe account setup / allowed to drive variable
-- [ ] add account set up for stripe and that to update the drivers account as driveable
+- [ ] add account set up for stripe and that to update the drivers account as driveable-🛑TODO#🛑
-- [ ] Add isallowed to Drive for giving cords to render for passengers
+- [ ] Add isallowed to Drive for giving cords to render for passengers-🛑TODO#🛑

 ### Chunk 2: Geo-Location / Multi-University Edge Case (4 hrs)
+- [✔]

 #### Driver Location & Origin Setup
 - [✔] Get driver’s real-time geo location (backend API + frontend tracking)